mirkobunse/ordinal_quantification/README.md

 ## Usage

+For detailed information, visit [the documentation](https://mirkobunse.github.io/ordinal_quantification).

-You can use the methods as follows:
+Basically, you can use the methods as follows:

 ```python
 from ordinal_quantification import factory